motoponk/course-java-8/README.md

 # Java 8 From The Ground Up

-This course teaches you Java 8's mot important features.
+This course teaches you Java 8's most important features.

 ## Content